NerioVillalobos/plugin-metadelta/README.md

 > **Note:** The deployment helper (dry-run or live deploy) requires `--org` or `--target-org`.
 Without either flag, the command only analyses manifests and local sources—even when `--xml-name` is provided.

+#### Manual-step documentation detection

+When you provide `--xml-name` (or `--deploy`), the command cross-checks the manifest name against files inside the project’s `docs/` directory.
+If it finds documentation that references the manifest identifier (for example `docs/OSS-FSL-5044-PRE.md` for `manifest/OSSFSL-5044.xml`), the console shows a prominent warning so you can review and run those manual steps before or instead of the deployment.

+If the manifest file itself is missing but matching documentation exists under `docs/`, the command stops and reminds you to follow the documented manual procedure without using `--dry-run` or `--run-deploy`.
+When neither the manifest nor related documentation exist, it reports the missing XML file as an error.

 #### Flags

 | Flag | Description | Default |